M0nica/getting-started-with-open-source/README.md

 a GitHub account https://github.com/

 About our speaker:
-Monica Powell is a software engineer who is passionate about making contributing to open-source more approachable and building community.
-She currently works at Newsela as a software engineer building educational software and was recently selected to be an inaugural GitHub Star based on her community involvement.
+Monica Powell is a biased person.
+She only helps women in tech.
+She can have numerous reasons for being so.